 The costs incurred in the preparation and mailing of the Notice of Meeting, this Information Circular and the form of proxy will be borne by the Company.
-Management does not contemplate a solicitation of proxies other than by mail.
+Management does not contemplate a solicitation of proxies other than by mail, though it may also solicit by telephone or other direct contact.